-15.1 It is the responsibility of the Client to ensure that they have the right to use any Intellectual Property Rights when provide any text, image or representation (“Materials”) to the Company for incorporation into the Services and the Client hereby grants or agrees to procure the grant of (as applicable) an irrevocable license to the Company to use such Materials for the purposes of providing the Services for the duration of the Contract.
+15.1 It is the responsibility of the Client to ensure that they have the right to use any Intellectual Property Rights when providing any audio, images, text, video or representation (“Materials”) to the Company for incorporation into the Services and the Client hereby grants or agrees to procure the grant of (as applicable) an irrevocable license to the Company to use such Materials for the purposes of providing the Services for the duration of the Contract.

 15.2 The Client shall be responsible for ensuring that the contents of Materials which the Client has contributed or approved are not in contravention of legislation, decency, marketing rules or any other third party rights.
 The Company shall be entitled to reject and delete such material without incurring any liability.
 In addition, the Company shall be entitled to cancel the Contract.

 15.3 The Client shall indemnify the Company against all damages, losses and expenses suffered or incurred by the Company as a result of the Materials which the Client has contributed or approved being in contravention of legislation, decency, marketing rules or any other action that any such Materials infringe any Intellectual Property Rights of a third party.